MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Teams/use-advisor-teams-roll-out.md

 ### <a name="can-i-use-advisor-for-teams-with-fasttrack"></a>Puis-je utiliser Advisor for Teams avec FastTrack

-Oui, FastTrack met à profit Advisor for Teams pour tous les clients désireux de déployer Teams.
-Ils peuvent vous aider dans le cadre de la configuration initiale de votre équipe déploiement avec Advisor for Teams (si nécessaire) et offrent un support à la demande sur des questions spécifiques pendant le déploiement de Teams.
+Yes, FastTrack leverages Advisor for Teams for all customers looking to deploy Teams.
+They can assist with the initial setup of your Deployment team using Advisor for Teams (if required) and also provide as-needed support on specific topics during your Teams rollout.

 ### <a name="can-i-use-advisor-for-teams-with-a-partner"></a>Puis-je utiliser Advisor for Teams avec un partenaire